Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 Some successful sellers buy in bulk and sell large quantities.
 Others search for hidden gems and list fewer higher-priced pieces.
 Both approaches can be lucrative if executed correctly.

-It’s safe to assume most users don’t earn very much at all.
+It’s safe to assume most users don’t ever make money there.
 The majority of sellers enter the platform intending to sell a few items from their personal collection.
 Once those items sell, they don’t list anything else.
-Instead of treating the platform as a job, they turn it into a garage sale.
+Instead of treating the platform as a way to make money for real, they turn it into a garage sale.

 However, those who do put a bit of work into their shop and consistently replenish their stock can earn thousands each month.
 Poshmark wouldn’t pay out billions each year if this weren’t true.
 Those bringing in a six-figure income understand the rules of the supply and demand game—find products people want to purchase and fill your inventory with as many items as possible.

-Are you still wondering how to make money on Poshmark 2019 and 2020?
+Are you still wondering how to make money on Poshmark?
 Here are some of the best tips for Poshmark novices:

 Don’t purchase items that make you scratch your head.
 For example, selling Nike sneakers won’t make you a millionaire unless you understand the brand.
 The more knowledge you have about your inventory, the better chance you have of convincing shoppers to buy.

-Pay attention to the prices of your listings.
+Pay attention to the prices of your listings when selling clothes online.
 Are you charging too much or too little?
 If you price your items too high, your listings will just gather dust.
 But if you lowball yourself, you’ll end up shortchanging your possible profits.

 Before you list your first item, take some time to familiarize yourself with the site.
 Become a customer and buy a few products to see how the process works.
 Connect with other users to learn as much as possible.